raspberrypilearning/anime-expressions-simplified/en/step_5.md

 title: What is alt text?
 ---

 **Alternative (Alt) text** is a description of an image and is important in accessible web design to describe images to people who are unable to see them.
-The text does not appear on the webpage but it is read aloud by screen readers.
+The text does not appear on the web page but it is read aloud by screen readers.

 --- /collapse ---